KamanHang/CollegeBusTrackingApp/README.md

 ## Disclaimer

-This project is developed by student of Itahari International College as solo project.
-This Application is under development and not ready for testing or public use.
+This project is developed by student of Itahari International College as solo project and is under development and not ready for testing or public use.
 ## Features

 - Register/Login using College Email
-- Track down respective College Bus
+- Track down respective College Buses
     - Dharan
     - Biratnagar
     - Damak